Last Modified: May 20, 2019

 By participating in lending on the Site, you acknowledge and agree to the following characteristics of providing education loans to Zomia Students:

-- Zomia loans are unsecured and run a high risk of non-repayment.
+- Zomia loans are unsecured and run a risk of non-repayment.
 We advise that you never lend more money than you feel comfortable losing to Students.
 Student loans are inherently risky, which is the reason why Zomia exists!
 If it were a safe investment, financial institutions would already be providing affordable loans to Students.
-While we will make every effort to secure full repayment from Students—and will notify you of our repayment collection efforts—Zomia loans are risky and Lenders ultimately assume the risk of default from students.
+While we will make every effort to secure full repayment from Students—and will notify you of our repayment collection efforts—Zomia loans are risky.
+Lenders ultimately assume some risk of Student default.

 - Loans cannot be canceled or refunded before repayment.
 As funding a Lender provides is tied to a Student, Lenders cannot cancel loans they have already provided Students.
-To do this would require the supported Student to make an early repayment, which is against Zomia’s loan contract with Students.
+To do this would require the supported Student to make an early repayment, which is inconsistent with the loan agreement made between Zomia and its Students.

 - Zomia has a dual interest in serving Students and Lenders.
 Should a conflict arise between the two Parties, Zomia will err on whichever side we deem in our sole discretion does the least harm to both Parties.